How to recruit volunteers: When begging doesn’t work

 Make a meme

 Memes are the frequently comical, sometimes thought-provoking, statements that are included with an often-recognizable picture.
 They are circulated widely on the Internet, especially on social media.
 Take advantage of the fad and create a few of your own to advertise opportunities to serve.
-Apps such as Imgur Meme Generator and Meme Factory (Free, iOS) walk you through a step-by-step process:
+Apps such as Make a Meme and Meme Factory (Free, iOS) walk you through a step-by-step process:

 - Use your own photo or choose from a gallery.